WardPearce/ts6-catppuccin/README.md

 1. Download the flavor folder of your choice from `themes/` (e.g.
    `io.catppuccin.teamspeak.mocha`).
-2. In TeamSpeak 5/6, open **Settings → Add-ons → Install from file** and select the `.teamspeak-theme` package, or place the folder into your addon directory.
+2. Place the folder into your TeamSpeak addon directory (e.g.
+   `~/.ts3client/addons/` on Linux, `%APPDATA%/TS3Client/plugins/` on Windows).
 3. Pick the theme (and accent) in the appearance settings.
+See the [previews](#previews) above to choose the flavor you like.

 ## Building